 The general studies major is well-suited for students who intend to pursue graduate school following their undergraduate education.
 Students interested in law, medicine, or other non-business fields often major in general studies so they can take the courses necessary to best prepare them for graduate school in a field other than business.

 General Studies Curriculum

 Students pursuing a BABA-GBA must complete a minimum of 120 credit hours.
-For information about the required coursework please visit UF’s General Studies Major page or schedule an appointment with one of our general studies major Academic Advisors and Career Coaches.
+For information about the required coursework please visit UF’s General Studies Major page or schedule an appointment with one of our general studies major Academic Advisors.

 Areas of Specialization in General Studies